RomanPlusPlus/The-Open-Standard-of-Evidence-Based-Cryonics/README.md

-* Patient records (as opposed to Client records) are understood to begin with the patient’s medical history and records and include documentation of the patient’s pre-cardiac arrest condition.
+* **Patient records (as opposed to Client records) are understood to begin with the patient’s medical history and records and include documentation of the patient’s pre-cardiac arrest condition**.
 A diligent effort is made to gather these records both pre and post cryopreservation.
 Where possible, when the patient has been diagnosed as terminal, a competent physician (hopefully the organization’s Medical Director) examines the patient, confirms the patient’s terminal status, completes a comprehensive history and physical (H&P) and documents it on an organizationally approved  H&P form.
 At this time the patient should be evaluated as to sensorium and, as appropriate, specific tests given to determine the degree of mental impairment present, if any (e.g., the Stanford Mini-Mental Status exam which is simple and requires only a writing tool and paper).
 Where the physician deems it appropriate and material to the integrity of the patient’s cryopreservation arrangements a referral may be made to a psychiatrist, neurologist or other appropriate medical professional.
 A standard lab panel (CBC and serum chemistries) is drawn as a baseline and, where economically feasible more detailed laboratory studies are undertaken such as a Pantox Profile.
 The Pantox profile provides a detailed evaluation of the nutrients and metabolites which are currently known to be most protective (and thus most predictive) of cerebral and systemic ischemia-reperfusion injury.